appsfortableau/laravel-pdo-odbc/README.md

 ## # Troubleshoot

+> In case you having problems with certain queries executed twice [see ticket #8](https://github.com/yoramdelangen/laravel-pdo-odbc/issues/8).

 #### `504 Bad gateway` error

 This error can occure on Mac OS.
 Make sure you have the PHP extensions `odbc` and `PDO_ODBC` installed.